jeffThompson/DigitalFabrication/Week09-MakeAnFDMPrintedThing/README.md

     * Upload a photo of your large drawing to Canvas and bring to class
   * April 3: model your project
     * Export STL from Fusion
-    * Submit to the Fab Lab by the start of class
+    * We'll slice them together in class next week
 * Make something in Fusion 360
   * And print it in the Fab Lab!